A focus on strong performance

 Your retirement benefit, or defined benefit fund entitlement, is calculated by multiplying a number that reflects both your years of service and your contribution rate (your multiple) with your final salary.
 The longer you work and the higher the rate you contribute (up to the maximum), the bigger your benefit will be when you retire.
 Estimate your final benefit.

-You can enjoy peace of mind knowing you’ll receive your super when you retire because the Queensland Government is required to pay your defined benefit.
-Your employer bears any investment risk and your retirement savings aren't subject to market fluctuations.
+You can enjoy peace of mind knowing you’ll get your super when you retire because the Queensland Government must pay your defined benefit.
+Your employer bears any investment risk and your retirement savings aren't subject to market ups and downs.

 A defined benefit is generally a lump sum benefit, unless you are accessing a defined pension due to disability.
-When you retire, you can open a Retirement Income account to turn your super into an income stream.
+When you retire, you can open a Retirement Income account and/or Lifetime Pension to turn your super into an income stream.

 If you have a State account, Police account, or Parliamentary account, you can access a defined benefit income stream - please see the State Account Guide (pdf), Police Account Guide (pdf), or contact us.